Professor of Hispanic Studies

 Dr. Regina A. Root is an international expert whose scholarship is far-ranging in the areas of art, design and culture.
 Reviewers have pointed to The Latin American Fashion Reader as the first book to take a broad look at the influence of Latin American culture on global fashion trends.
-She is the author of Couture and Consensus: Fashion and Political Culture in Postcolonial Argentina was recently revised and translated into Spanish as Vestir la nación.
+She is the author of Couture and Consensus, translated and revised in Spanish as Vestir la nación.
 The Handbook of Fashion Studies, in collaboration with other experts, presents an overview of the field's history, methodologies, and current debates.
-She serves on various editorial boards and has guest edited or co-edited special volumes on the topics of Ecofashion, Latin American Fashion Now, and Brazilian Fashion.
-Pasado de Moda: Expresión cultural y consumo en la Argentina recently united two separate volume proposals for a multi-disciplinary collaboration on Argentina’s fashion chronology.
+She serves on various editorial boards and has co-edited time-sensitive issues on the topics of Ecofashion, Latin American Fashion Now, and Brazilian Fashion.
+Pasado de Moda represents a lengthy, multi-disciplinary collaboration on Argentina’s fashion chronology.
 Her next book reimagines the role of fashion and the creative industries during the pandemic and her avatar is currently known for roaming fashion congress halls in stylish attire.
 Root is especially interested in the tensions inherent to design research and practice, design justice, and the terms of cultural diplomacy.